FAQ - Frequently Asked Questions

-To protect our neodymium magnets from corrosion, they have a thin coating of nickel copper nickel.
+To protect our neodymium magnets from corrosion, they have a thin coating of nickel-copper-nickel.
 This coating can crack or chip due to collision or strong pressure.
-Heavy blows can even break magnets.
-This is not a quality defect, but rather a typical product feature: The material neodymium iron boron is very magnetic but also brittle, because it is sintered from metal powders.
-Therefore, careful handling of magnets is recommended.
+Heavy blows can even break the magnets.
+This is not a quality defect, but rather a typical product feature: The material neodymium-iron-boron is very magnetic but also brittle, because it is sintered from metal powders.
+Therefore, careful handling of the magnets is recommended.

 Tips on how to protect magnets

 - Avoid collisions between magnets and repeated mechanical stress (e.g. impacts).

 - Prevent magnet damage when separating large magnets.
 Please refer to the FAQ "How do I separate two strong magnets?" for various tips on separating magnets in a safe manner.

 - Store magnets separately, for example on a thick iron plate as described under project Board for magnet storage.